RobTillaart/Arduino/libraries/ADS1x15/README.md

 Question: should this functionality be in this library?

-#### Programmable Gain
+### Programmable Gain

-- **void setGain(uint8_t gain)** set the gain value, indicating the maxVoltage that can be measured Adjusting the gain allows one to make more precise measurements.
+- **void setGain(uint8_t gain)** set the gain value, indicating the maxVoltage that can be measured Adjusting the gain allowing to make more precise measurements.
 Note: the gain is not set in the device until an explicit read/request of the ADC (any read call will do).
 See table below.
 - **uint8_t getGain()** returns the gain value (index).